 While maintaining the integrity of the content, through edits, formatting changes, and length changes, your content can be repurposed and reused.
 This way, your content can thrive on different social platforms and engage different audiences.

-For example, if an organization has an event and records it, they may post a short reel on Instagram to highlight the even and post speaker highlights to Facebook.
+For example, if an organization has an event and records it, they may post a short reel on Instagram to highlight the event and post speaker highlights to Facebook.
 Then, the company may post the entire event on YouTube.
 It is the same content, “cross-posted,” but repurposed so that it can thrive on different platforms.

 Benefits of repurposing content